Last Updated on 9th December 2020 by Emma

 Saving up your loyalty points is a painless way of saving a few pounds as it’s not costing you anything at all.

-Exchange your loyalty points in December for either Xmas gifts or a reduction in your spending.
+Exchange your loyalty points in December for either a Christmas gift (or three!), or a reduction in your spending around that shop.

 Book Popular Christmas Activities In Advance

-Many families have traditional outings over the Christmas period.
+Many families have their favorite Christmas traditions for Christmas morning and outings over the whole festive period.
 The pantomime is a favorite here in the UK.

 But if you wait until December to book your pantomime tickets you’ll pay more than you need to.

 Tickets go on sale 6 months or more in advance and the cheaper tickets tend to sell out by October.
+And let’s be honest the tickets aren’t cheap to start with.
 Book them early and save yourself some money.

 Stores are keen to get rid of everything Christmas related very quickly once the day itself has gone.